Chief Executive Officer

 Director, Computer Clubhouse

 Sidney Irvine has been with BGCNSMC since 2009.
-He has worked with Intel Computer Clubhouse program since 2003, including management roles with the Intel Computer Clubhouses for the Little Haiti Housing Association, and the YWCA, both in Miami, Florida.
+He has worked with Clubhouse Network (aka Intel Computer Clubhouse) program since 2003 for the eEquality, Little Haiti Housing Association and the YWCA, both in Miami, Florida.
 Sidney directs all programming and activities for the Computer Clubhouse at the Orange Park Clubhouse in South San Francisco, and he provides guidance for the Rent-A-Center technology center at the Pacifica Yosemite Clubhouse.
 His prior experience includes a number of years in radio, computer support, visual arts, and program coordination, primarily with non-profit organizations serving youth.
-Sidney received a Master’s degree in Communications and Interactive Media, and a Bachelor’s degree in Computer Science, both from Ohio University.
+Sidney received a Master’s degree in Communications / Interactive Media and a Bachelor’s degree in Communications / Audio Production with a Minor in Film, both from Ohio University.

 Site Director, Sunshine Gardens Elementary School Clubhouse